robincoello/he-origami/docs/developer-guide/index.md

 #Developer guide

-When you're building a new web product, chances are you need a lot of stuff that's common across many FT sites.
+When you're building a new web product, chances are you need a lot of stuff that's common across many Higher Ed sites.
 Origami **modules** provide you with common functional components, behaviours, layouts and styles, while Origami **web services** provide dynamic data services and markup feeds.

 ##Web services